mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 The 16th Century Trader shown above is writing in an accounting book, and has hanging behind him his accounts for the past venture.
-As a portrait like this would be outrageously expensive, and so it is is a good exmaple of how proud rich merchants were of their new "system" - accounting.
-Yes, 500 years ago, accountatants were cool.
+As a portrait like this would be outrageously expensive, and so it is is a good example of how proud rich merchants were of their new "system" - accounting.
+Yes, 500 years ago, accountants were cool.
 It was cool because it was a way to control companies in a *very nearly* programmatic way.
-By setting limits to how subordinates could behave by setting budgets, and by being able to monitor how successfult they were through budgets, a company could be controlled, or perhaps I should say *programmed* to behave in certain ways.
+By setting limits to how subordinates could behave by setting budgets, and by being able to monitor how successful they were through budgets, a company could be controlled, or perhaps I should say *programmed* to behave in certain ways.

-By the industrial revolution accounting had become globally accepted and slowly standardised, and after the 1950s Management Accounting had been invented / popularised by consultants like Bain, but now Software is bridging the physical world and the virtual more granualarly than previsouly.
+By the industrial revolution accounting had become globally accepted and slowly standardised, and after the 1950s Management Accounting had been invented / popularised by consultants like Bain, but now Software is bridging the physical world and the virtual more granular than previously.

 And this is my definition of a programmable company - where all processes are visible in the virtual world - where the levers can be pulled at a more granular level, and feedback controlled more precisely, through software.
 This is not *entirely* about replacing people with robots.
-Years ago as a student I worked as a Warehouse Picker, ripping a performated sheet off a printer, walking up and down aisles filling crates and loading crates onto lorries to be shipped out.
-If the Software told me to load 6 bottles of Johnny Walker, thats what I did.
-I may have been slow, surly and occassioanly hungover, but I was entirely programmable.
+Years ago as a student I worked as a Warehouse Picker, ripping a perforated sheet off a printer, walking up and down aisles filling crates and loading crates onto lorries to be shipped out.
+If the Software told me to load 6 bottles of Johnny Walker, that's what I did.
+I may have been slow, surly and occasionally hungover, but I was entirely programmable.
 Think of me as a student Marvin the Paranoid Android, with a similar pain in my diodes down the left side

-I expect warehouse robots *have* now replaced my erstwhile collegues, but they are no more programmable than we were.
+I expect warehouse robots *have* now replaced my erstwhile colleagues, but they are no more programmable than we were.
 But the marketing department for the giant Distillery firm had employees to run their recruitment drives, had employees to complete payroll, had employees